 Williams Lake, British Columbia

 The Atlantic Power Williams Lake Project (APWL) is a 66 MW biomass-fired generating facility located in Williams Lake, in south-central British Columbia.
 The Project commenced commercial operations in April 1993.
 Atlantic Power indirectly owns 100% of the Project and also operates and manages the Project.
-Biomass fuel consists of wood waste from sawmill operations and roadside logging debris, which is provided under short-term and long-term supply agreements with various suppliers.
+Biomass fuel consists of wood waste from sawmill operations and roadside logging debris, which is provided under short-term supply agreements with various suppliers.

 In connection with and contingent upon a potential long-term extension of the EPA, APWL is considering the possibility of including shredded rail ties and other waste wood in the fibre consumed at the Project.
 Rail ties and clean debris from construction and demolition would supplement diminishing local fibre supply resulting from further mill closures due to a reduction in the allowable annual cut (as set by the BC government).
 APWL’s principal source of fibre would continue to be the residual fibre from existing wood processing mills in Williams Lake.
 These potential changes to the fuel mix would require installation of a new fuel shredder at the facility, although APWL will not invest in a new shredder during the short-term extension period of the EPA but only in conjunction with a long-term extension, should one be agreed upon.